 On October 24th (2013) hundreds of people turned out for the NASCC 10 year anniversary events.
-To all that attended the Native American Student & Community Center (NASCC) 10 year anniversary events, thank you.
+To all that attended the NASCC 10 year anniversary events, thank you.

 The day’s celebrations were commenced with welcomes from university administrators, current students, alumni and a special address from Terry Cross, Executive Director of the National Indian Child Welfare Association.